Michael Bruce Ross: After execution

-Vivian Dobson, whom Ross was alleged to have raped, became a vocal opponent of the death penalty in an effort to save Ross's life.
-The execution of Ross was the first in Connecticut in 2005, the first execution in Connecticut since 1960, the 22nd execution in the United States in 2005, and the 966th execution in the United States since 1976.
-Ross was a suspect in rapes and murders in the state of Indiana.
-Candace Farris, while vacationing in Indiana, was allegedly taken at gunpoint and raped, yet managed to escape and was later found by her friends in a nearby cornfield, distraught and without clothing.
-Her friends had seen her driving off with a man that fit Michael Bruce Ross' description.

 Popular culture

-Michael Ross appeared in a British television series about serial killers in 1995.
+Ross appeared in a British television series about serial killers in 1995.
 The filmmakers who produced the segment gave him the nickname "The Roadside Strangler" because the other killers in the series had nicknames.
 One of the producers of the series said the name may have been the result of a brainstorming session at a motel bar.
 Ross was not called "The Roadside Strangler" by the Connecticut media or by local law enforcement while he was alive.

 In 2015, The Man in the Monster: An Intimate Portrait of a Serial Killer, a detailed account of Ross's killing spree, capture, trial, time in prison and execution, was published by Penguin Press.
 Written by former Columbia School of Journalism professor Martha Elliott, the book documents the ten-year telephone and prison visit relationship that developed between the author and her subject.
 Generally well received, the book garnered positive reviews by Library Journal, Kirkus Reviews, The Boston Globe, Booklist and The National Book Review.
 Elliott's experience with Ross was featured on Criminal, a Radiotopia podcast on crime, in Episode 34: The Stay.